 Integrated energy stocks rise

-In 2016, integrated energy stocks have been rising since February due to firming oil prices backed by the possibility of consensus among major oil producers to support oil prices.
-From mid-February until March 22, 2016, Petrobras (PBR) saw its stock price almost double amid volatility.
+Integrated energy stocks have been rising since February 2016.
+This is due to firming oil prices backed by the possibility of consensus among major oil producers to support oil prices.
+From February 11, 2016, until April 1, 2016, Eni (E) saw its stock price rise by 17%.

-Last year, Petrobras’s (PBR) stock fell on plunging oil prices.
-Continuing the trend, PBR’s stock had a weak opening in 2016.
-Petrobras traded below its 50-day and 200-day moving averages.
-PBR’s downward movement halted in mid-February, whereby the stock started rising amid volatility.
+Last year, Eni’s stock was on a downtrend, led by plunging oil prices.
+Continuing the trend, Eni’s stock had a weak opening to the 2016.
+Eni traded below its 50-day and 200-day moving averages.
+Eni’s downward movement stopped in mid-February, when the stock started rising amid volatility.

-Petrobras’s stock is marginally below its 200-day moving average
+Eni’s stock price rose, but it’s still below its 200-day moving average